SergeTleiji/Procedural_terrain/README.md

     - "patchy" style grass models using probability
     - Scaling based on local density using a convolution filter
 * Realtime LOD/tile streaming based on robot position for world optimization
+* Publishes Husky Lidar to ROS2
+* Publishes Husky ThirdPersonCamera to ROS2

 ## TO-DO

-* IMU currently displays angular velocity on isaac sim viewport -> publish IMU properties on ROS2
+* IMU currently displays angular velocity on isaac sim viewport but doesnt publish IMU properties on ROS2
-* Lidar is active but does not display or publish to ROS during runtime
-* Husky Front Camera is active but does not display or publish to ROS during runtime
-* Tree models probability still not pseudo-random
+* Tree models designation still not pseudo-random

 ## Installation